icloudobject/ico-topo/README.md

 ico-topo
 ========
 This project injects the EC2 topology into YiDB/MongoDB.

+EC2 data model (modelled by EC2 command line JSON output using describeXYZ API) is converted into YiDB data graph using configuration mapping files defined in aws/mapping folder.

 # Steps to run ico-topo at your local environment